ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-19. Your colleague, a well-known expert in ensembling methods, writes the following pseudo code in Python shown in Fig. 6.7 for the training of a neural network.
+Q. Your colleague, a well-known expert in ensembling methods, writes the following pseudo-code in Python shown in Fig. 6.7 for the training of a neural network.
 This runs inside a standard loop in each training and validation step.

   ```python